 GoodTwin makes use of full screen image slider.
 Each slide includes exquisite non-Isometric islet-based artwork with a lot of free room and hint of zero gravity.

-WizAd is a good example of adopting graphical approach in order to recreate depth perception by using blend of colorful vector graphics and illustrations with beautifully realized perspective.
+WizAd is a good example of adopting a graphical approach in order to recreate depth perception by using a blend of colorful vector graphics and illustrations with a beautifully realized perspective.

 Flash vs HTML fascinates onlookers by magnificent cosmic-themed design, which includes simple but really beneficial background animation that brings everything alive.

 DigitalXBridge is an illustration-driven website with horizontal parallax effect.
-Polygon-styled background has an effect of extending into a depth, making a website look volumetric.
+The polygon-styled background has an effect of extending into a depth, making a website look volumetric.

 Yookoso does a great job of arranging objects in the foreground in such way that every image gets a feeling of depth.